wiit-cloud/docs/docs/_managedk8s/clusterlifecycle/deprecationpolicy/index.en.md

 # Deprecation Policy

-The upstream Kubernetes project releases approximately four Kubernetes versions a year and deprecates the same number of old versions.
-Up to v1.18, Kubernetes followed an N-2 support policy, meaning that the 3 most recent minor versions received security and bug fixes.
+The upstream Kubernetes project releases approximately three Kubernetes versions a year and deprecates the same number of old versions.

-From v1.19 onwards, Kubernetes follows an N-3 support policy.
-This means that the support window is extended to one year.
+Kubernetes follows an N-2 support policy (meaning that the 3 most recent minor versions receive security and bug fixes).

 A good visualization of the support period for each release is available below: